Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 2. Hoggs Falls

-As you venture through east through Grey Country, past the town of Flesherton, you’ll come face to face with this 7-meter, frozen wonder.
+As you venture east through Grey Country, past the town of Flesherton, you’ll face this 7-meter, frozen wonder.
 Surround yourself with the beauty of nature as the sun from the frozen icicles catches your eye!

 Address: Lower Valley Rd, Grey Highlands